-This is the tenth Annual Report of the Independent Remuneration Panel for Wales (the Panel), and the seventh published under the requirements of the Local Government (Wales) Measure 2011(as amended).
+This is the eleventh Annual Report of the Independent Remuneration Panel for Wales (the Panel), and the eighth published under the requirements of the Local Government (Wales) Measure 2011(as amended).

 - 1. As with all the Panel's Annual Reports the determinations on member remuneration are underpinned by the principles set out in Section 1. - 2.
 The Panel has consistently expressed its view that maintaining the democratic values of local governance cannot be cost-free.
-Members of local authorities (including co-opted and appointed members) are there to represent the interests of local people, undertake the governance of local communities, and secure appropriate value-for-money public services for local tax-payers through effective scrutiny.
-These are significant and considerable tasks for members of the relevant authorities within the Panel's remit.
+Members of local authorities (including co-opted and appointed members) are there to represent the interests of local people, undertake the governance of local communities, and secure appropriate value-for-money public services for local tax-payers through effective scrutiny for which they are accountable to their community.
+These are significant and important tasks for members of the relevant authorities within the Panel's remit.
 Payments to members are made available to encourage a diversity of willing and able people to undertake local governance through their elected, appointed or co-opted roles. - 3.
 In determining the level of payments to members of local councils, the Panel seeks to meet the principle of 'acceptability' by ensuring that these are not 'so great as to require a significant diversion of resources from key council priorities'.
 But Section 142(8) of the Measure is more explicit on 'affordability' when it states that "when setting an amount1 ...the Panel must take into account what it considers will be the likely financial impact of doing so on relevant authorities".
 Meeting the requirement of the Measure in regard to affordability has been a challenge for the Panel, not least because of public interest in the payments made to members.
 The Panel acknowledges that the issue of affordability in relation both to relevant authorities' service budgets and to the electorate's disposable incomes is likely to impact on the public perception of any increases to members' payments. - 4.
-As a charge on the public purse, payments to members for their time, worth and responsibility must be, and must be seen to be, fair to those undertaking the role but at the same time be affordable.
-The Panel's determinations in its 2009 Report aligned payments to the median gross earnings of all full-time employees resident in Wales as reported in the Annual Survey of Hourly Earnings (ASHE).
-The basic salary was set at three-fifths of the All Wales Median Salary and senior salaries were set at multiples of this annual median salary.
-In setting these salaries the Panel recognised that there was an unpaid public service contribution.
+However, payments to members for their time, worth and responsibility must be, and must be seen to be, fair to those undertaking the role.
+In 2009 the Panel aligned members' payments to the median gross earnings of all full-time employees resident in Wales as reported in the Annual Survey of Hourly Earnings (ASHE).
+The basic salary at that time was set at three-fifths of the All Wales Median Salary and senior salaries were set at multiples of this annual median salary.
+In setting these salaries the Panel recognised that there was an unpaid public service contribution. - 5.
+During our visits to all principal councils last year many members expressed the view that, compared with a traditional paid employment the basic salary is too low to attract younger people and to encourage greater diversity.
+They also pointed out the significant differences between remuneration and support available to elected members in other levels of government in Wales.
+They proposed that the level of the basic salary should therefore be raised significantly in recognition of the importance of the role of an elected member of a principal council.